 You’ve gone and gotten lazy.
 There – I said it.

-That being said, this no bake cheesecake thing is getting a little out of hand.
+That being said, this no bake cheesecake trend is getting a little out of hand.

 In fact I’d go so far as to say that “no bake” cheesecake isn’t really cheesecake at all – at best it’s a really heavy mousse.
 And I’m not saying that it’s not tasty – but it does not, it simply can not, compare to REAL cheesecake.

-So I’m going to ask you to work with me here and turn your oven on for this one. ?
-That’s right, you can do this. ?
-And I promise you that it will be worth it. ?
+So I’m going to ask you to work with me here and turn your oven on for this one.
+That’s right, you can do this.

-This crust is the same as the one for my wildly popular low carb raspberry cheesecake bars – it’s made with dried coconut and has a crunchy, chewy, texture and sweet, toasty, flavor that rivals any traditional graham cracker crust in my opinion.
+The crust for this keto strawberry cheesecake is the same as the one for my wildly popular low carb raspberry cheesecake bars – it’s made with dried coconut and has a crunchy, chewy, texture and sweet, toasty, flavor that rivals any traditional graham cracker crust in my opinion.

-The cheesecake itself contains less eggs than some versions, which results in a sturdy, but still very creamy texture that is to die for. ?
+The cheesecake itself contains less eggs than some versions, which results in a sturdy, but still very creamy texture that is simply amazing.
 Seriously.

-I made this in three small cheesecake pans because I’d already packed up my large springform pan and put it into storage for our move, but you could easily make this in a 9 inch springform pan.
+I made these keto strawberry cheesecakes in three small cheesecake pans because I’d already packed up my large springform pan and put it into storage for our move, but you could easily make this in a 9 inch springform pan.
 You may have to cook it a little longer to get the center to set, but a quick jiggle of the pan will let you know when it’s ready (it will still move, but will no longer be liquidy.)

-You will definitely need to let this cheesecake chill for at least a couple of hours before the center sets all the way, so plan ahead for that if you’re making it for an event.
+You will definitely need to let this low carb strawberry cheesecake chill for at least a couple of hours before the center sets all the way, so plan ahead for that if you’re making it for an event.

 Super rich, this cheesecake won’t be as tall as some others (does that make it a “short”cake?
 Sorry… ?) but the crust to cheesecake ratio is perfection as is in my opinion.